 What was a revelation, however, was that when individuals worked in accordance with their highest values, their weaknesses proved to be situational.
 That is, they were far less of a factor in getting things done when interest inspired action.
 As David Giwerc explains, “When you focus on what ignites your heart and your positive energy, you will always be able to self-regulate.”
 (6) That is why a “Strength-based” approach works so well.
 You can continue to struggle to “will” yourself to do work which does not inspire you, or create an environment where your interest and urgency based nervous system works with you to achieve what you desire.
 The eight-minute video at the bottom of the page explains more about character strengths and their place in creating a meaningful life.

-VIA Signature Strengths Questionnaire – FREE Well researched test (VIA stands for Values in Action -120 questions in 15 minutes)
+VIA Signature Strengths Questionnaire – Top 5 strengths – Click on Take the FREE Survey -Well researched test (VIA stands for Values in Action -120 questions in 15 minutes)

 VIA Reports – Take the VIA survey, but receive more in-depth reports of your personalized profile.
-Learn what your strengths mean and how they can help you reach a more optimal, positively fulfilled life, whether you are using for yourself or with others. ($10 for youth, $20 to $40 for adults)
+Learn what all 24 of your strengths mean and how they can help you reach a more optimal, positively fulfilled life, whether you are using for yourself or with others. ($10 for youth, $20 to $40 for adults)

 Meyers-Briggs Type Indicator Tests